Ismenama5s/haseeb-qureshi.github.io/_posts/2017-12-22-how-to-combat-frontrunning-on-blockchains.md

 featured: "true"
 ---

+If you crack open a blog post on blockchain, it's hard to avoid the breathless accounts on how blockchains will disrupt all of finance.
+And yet the biggest stories in blockchain are rediscovering old lessons from traditional finance.
+Against insider trading, on more transparency in companies and equity distribution, on .
+Whether it be in ICO vesting,  Whether In the spirit's of Chesterton's Fence,

 Frontrunning is a term that originated in the stock market, back in the days where trades were executed on paper and carried between trading desks.
 If a wily broker overheard a large order from a client to purchase a stock, they could literally *run in front* of the walking traffic to execute their own purchase before the client's purchase.
 This would allow them to profit off the resulting increase in price.
+Essentially, having privileged access to information that a trade will occur allows you to profit from the trade.

 In finance, frontrunning on private information is considered insider trading.
-But blockchains are public ledgers and all transactions are public by default.
-In other words, blockchain frontrunning is a feature, not a bug.
+But blockchains are public ledgers and all transactions are in the open by default.
+In other words, on blockchain, overhearing other people's trades is a feature, not a bug.

 ## How frontrunning works on blockchains